DFE-Digital/get-into-teaching-app/app/views/content/urgent-call-for-qualified-teachers.md

 ## Who can help?

-We’re inviting qualified ex-teachers from primary, secondary and further education to step in and help teach children and young people in school and college on a temporary basis.
+We’re inviting qualified teachers from primary, secondary and further education to step in and help teach children and young people in school and college on a temporary basis.
 You may be retired, taking time off to care for children or others, or currently working in a different area, but you may be able to spare some time to help.

 ## What’s required?